The ACTR Student Summer Internship

 Meet the 2024 Summer Intern

 Katrina Brazhnikov is an undergraduate Russian Flagship student at Bryn Mawr College double-majoring in Russian Area Studies and French and Francophone Studies and minoring in International Studies.
-During her internship, Katrina not only worked closely with the Advocacy Team, but also completed tasks involving ACTR website and Youtube channel upkeep, ACTR webpage creation, as well as DEIAB materials and other organization-related data collection.
+During her internship, Katrina not only worked closely with the Advocacy Team, but also completed tasks involving ACTR website and Youtube channel upkeep, ACTR webpage creation, and organization-related data collection.
 In collaboration with the Advocacy Team, Katrina was responsible for the creation of promotional flyers, as well as promotional videos consisting of interviews with various professionals regarding their Russian education and career tracks.
 Overall, she gained research and digital skills and expanded her professional network within Russian-related fields.

 Hear from Katrina, the ACTR 2024 Intern: